Before you begin

 - Server URL is a comma-separated list of the FQDNs and ports of the Event Gateway.
 See Configuring your Event Gateway Kubernetes Deployment YAML.

-- Gateway private key, Gateway certificate, CA certificate are the TLS certificates used to secure your Event Gateway endpoint.
+- Gateway private key, Gateway certificate, CA certificate are the TLS certificates that are used to secure your Event Gateway endpoint.
 It is recommended to not upload certificates here, and to use cert-manager to create and manage your certificates, but if you do not want to use cert-manager, then you can upload the certificate PEM files here.

 - Copy the generated YAML to two separate files: